graigjanssen/quizMe/README.md

 ## Getting Started

-Simply download or clone the repository on your local machine to get started.
+Download or clone the repository on your local machine to get started.

 ### Prerequisites